Iftakharpy/pdf-slideshow/README.md

 # PDF Slideshow([live webpage](https://iftakharpy.github.io/pdf-slideshow/))

 This repository implements the MVP to play PDF pages in loop with custom interval.
-If you find this useful you can star the project.

 ## Keyboard shortcuts